elmarx/cooperative-cloud/README.md

 - add an entry to our [IP address registry](https://docs.google.com/spreadsheets/d/1E4YsUCuU2ez75bOh6kxMwjYjjgna-3vh7K2YFoa6A8g/edit#gid=0), i.e.: choose a free ip from the block 10.0.0.1-10.0.0.254 (i.e.: 10.0.0.0/24)

+## IF YOU ALREADY HAVE A NODE RUNNING, UNINSTALL IT VIA /usr/local/bin/k3s-agent-uninstall.sh !!!
 #### Configuration

 Setup the wireguard configuration.
 There are multiple ways to do it, this is the `wg-quick` method.

+For that, you will need to create /etc/wireguard/wg0.conf, replace your IP Address and private key:

 ```
 [Interface]